hashicorp/consul/middleware/kubernetes/README.md

         }
     }

-**Selective Exposure Example:** Handle all queries in the `cluster.local` zone.
-Connect to Kubernetes in-cluster.
-Only expose objects in the test and staging namespaces.
-  Resolve upstream records using the servers configured in `/etc/resolv.conf`.
+Or you can selective expose some namespaces:

 	kubernetes cluster.local {
 		namespaces test staging
+    }

-**Federation Example:** Handle all queries in the `cluster.local` zone.
-Connect to Kubernetes in-cluster.
-Handle federated service requests in the `prod` and `stage` federations.
-  Resolve upstream records using the servers configured in `/etc/resolv.conf`.
+If you want to use federation, just use the `federation` option.
+Here we handle all service requests in the `prod` and `stage` federations.
+We resolve upstream records using the servers configured in `/etc/resolv.conf`.

-    cluster.local {
+    . {
-        kubernetes {
+        kubernetes cluster.local {
 		    federation prod prod.feddomain.com
 		    federation stage stage.feddomain.com
 		    upstream /etc/resolv.conf
     	}
     }

-**Out-Of-Cluster Example:** Handle all queries in the `cluster.local` zone.
-Connect to Kubernetes from outside the cluster.
+And finally we connect to Kubernetes from outside the cluster:
-  Verify the existence of pods when answering pod requests.
-Resolve upstream records against `10.102.3.10`.

 	kubernetes cluster.local {
 		endpoint https://k8s-endpoint:8443
 		tls cert key cacert
-		pods verified
-		upstream 10.102.3.10:53
 	}

 ## Wildcard

 Some query labels accept a wildcard value to match any value.
 If a label is a valid wildcard (\*, or the word "any"), then that label will match all values.
 The labels that accept wildcards are:

  * _service_ in an `A` record request: _service_.namespace.svc.zone.
    * e.g. `*.ns.svc.myzone.local`